Arbitration hearing set for January in Vedanta-Zambia dispute

 The company last month offered to step up investment in KCM and implement several social responsibility programmes if it resumes control of the firm.

-(Reporting by Chris Mfula; Writing by Helen Reid; Editing by David Holmes)
+(Reporting by Chris Mfula; Additional reporting and writing by Helen Reid; Editing by David Holmes and Aurora Ellis)

 ((Helen.Reid@thomsonreuters.com; +27 66 156 5214;))